Supermoon – Catch me if you can

 It was one of the coldest nights we had this summer.
 Minus 1°C at 9 pm, altitude: 2100 m.
 The night will not be cosy, not with our thin summer sleeping bags.
 We were caught unprepared.
 But I was brave enough to make it quick session and get all the goodies I was looking for.
 My first Milky way.
 Viola

-There are days when the climbing is long, the days are short and the next guest house is 25km away and you’re in the middle of no where.
-And hungry.
-When I’m hungry, you’re dead.
-Those were the moments when I thought that the remains of the trek and eat package would’ve been a good idea to bring along.
-Those were the nights, I had to settle for just a simple pasta and perhaps the river water would’ve added all the spices.
+There are days when the climbing is long, the days are short and the next guest house is 25km away.
+And you find out at the last moment that you’ve emptied your edibles without getting new ones.
+Those were the nights, I had to settle for just a simple pasta and the river water would’ve added all the spices.